Educational Entity Financial Reporting (District School Boards, Charter Schools, and Charter Technical Career Centers)

 If the Committee decides state action should be taken:

-(1) In the case of a district school board, the Committee shall direct the DOR to withhold any funds not pledged for bond debt service satisfaction which are payable to such entity until the entity complies with the law.
+(1) In the case of a district school board, the Committee shall direct the DOR and the DFS to withhold any funds not pledged for bond debt service satisfaction which are payable to such entity until the entity complies with the law.
 The Committee shall specify the date such action shall begin, and the directive must be received by the DOR 30 days before the date of the distribution mandated by law.

 (2) In the case of a charter school or charter technical career center, the Committee shall notify the appropriate sponsoring entity, which may terminate the charter pursuant to ss.
 1002.33 and 1002.34, F.S.